 Sessions of subsidiary bodies shall be held in public unless the subsidiary body concerned decides otherwise.

-Delegations shall be seated in accordance with the alphabetical order of the English language names of the Parties.
+Delegations shall be seated in accordance with the alphabetical order of the English language names of the Contracting Parties.

-Rule 30 {Quorum}
+Rule 2930 Quorum

-The President may declare a session of the meeting open and permit the debate to proceed if at least one third of the Parties to the Convention are present, and may have decisions taken when representatives of at least two thirds of the Parties are present and voting.
+The President may declare a session of the meeting open and permit the debate to proceed if at least one third of the Contracting Parties to the Convention are present, and may have decisions taken when representatives of at least two thirds of the Contracting Parties are present and voting.

-Rule 31 {Procedures for speaking}
+Rule 301 Procedures for speaking

 No one may speak at a session of the Conference of the Parties without having previously obtained the permission of the President.
-Subject to rules 32, 33, 34 and 36, the President shall call upon speakers in the order in which they signify their desire to speak.
+Subject to rules 31, 32, 33, and 35 32, 33, 34 and 36, the President shall call upon speakers in the order in which they signify their desire to speak, with precedence given to Contracting Parties.
 The Secretariat shall maintain a list of speakers.
 The President may call a speaker to order if the speaker’s remarks are not relevant to the subject under discussion.

-The Conference of the Parties may, on a proposal from the President or from any Party, limit the time allowed to each speaker and the number of times each Party or observer may speak on a question.
+The Conference of the Parties may, on a proposal from the President or from any Contracting Party, limit the time allowed to each speaker and the number of times each Contracting Party or observer may speak on a question.
 Before a decision is taken, two representatives may speak in favour of and two against a proposal to set such limits.
 When the debate is limited and a speaker exceeds the allotted time, the President shall call the speaker to order without delay.

 A speaker shall not be interrupted except on a point of order.
 He may, however, with the permission of the President, give way during his/her speech to allow any other representative or observer to request elucidation on a particular point in that speech.